P.J. Tanner

 With his Glock in one hand leading the way, the other hand gripping the tac light underneath, he clicked the flashlight on, and crept up the porch steps between two of the columns that fronted the house.
 He nudged the door open with the barrel of his weapon, and scanned the light across the entry.
 The beam shot back off a wall mirror, blistering his sight.
 He fluttered his eyes several times to clear his vision, no movement, no signs of struggle.
 With a heavy breath he proceeded inside.

-Jake jerked his head up when a sudden shifting noise came from the hallway, the loud stomping and thumping of someone running.
+Jake jerked his head up when a sudden shifting noise came from the hallway––the loud stomping and thumping of someone running.
 Jake jumped up, and started after them.
 He panned the light as he followed the clomping of footfalls through the house and out the front door.
 As he bounded through the threshold, a shot rang out.
 Splinters of wood shattered off the column in front of him.
 He ducked behind the column on the other side of the steps.
 He doused the flashlight against his jacket.
 Beads of sweat trickled down his forehead.
 His breathing was weighty, he licked his dry lips and exhaled to calm himself.

 The tac light still on and in hand, he turned to face the column.
 He slid the light out past the inside edge of the column nearest the front door, just as another shot cracked the quietude of the night.
 Jake returned two rounds toward the source of the shot.
 A shadowy figure took off running into the trees toward a dead-end cul-de-sac.
 Jake sprinted down the paver driveway to cut them off.

 Jake stood in the road, shaking his head, reprimanding himself for missing.
 All around, the neighbors’ lights were flipping on.
 He holstered his Glock and headed back up the drive, dialing 911 to report the gas leak and, of course, the murder.
-The dispatcher confirmed all units were enroute as Jake leaned against the front of his car, still catching his breath.
+The dispatcher confirmed all units were enroute as Jake leaned against the front of his car, facing the house, still catching his breath.